 - improving digestion

-3. Goal-focused Meditation
+3. Use Mala Beads with Goal-focused Meditation

 After reading the book Girl, Wash Your Face, by Rachel Hollis, I’ve been writing my long-term goals every day.
 It took me several months before making the connection that I could double my manifestation power by reciting my goals in meditation.